shonfeder/dune.wiki-fork/dev-meeting-2025-10-29.md

 ## Lock directories as build targets (@shonfeder)

-- Do we still think it is a valuable feature
+- Do we still think it is the correct design?
-  * @rgrinberg says yes
+  * @rgrinberg says yes: when we can afford it, it is always good to make things build targets, because when you can enable it, you lose nothing and gain flexibility
   * Everybody agrees that it is the right thing to do
 - Can it be architected in a different way?
   * We want to have the lock dirs as build targets because they unlock a lot of desireable functionality that we want to have